tradle/why-hypercore/FAQ.md

 - Dropbox, Google Drive, etc. alternative without a central server.
 These systems are used by millions of teams and everyone's privacy is compromised.
 In addition, Hyperdrive adds magic powers of media streaming and bandwidth sharing with peers (Hyperdrive is helped by a companion Hyperspace service (daemon), which runs like a Dropbox service in the background).

 - Distributed, replicated file system, an alternative to NFS, Samba/cifs or sshfs.
-Distributed file system is essential component of Cloud services.
-Hyperdrive is much better suited to run in multi-tenant environment.
+Distributed file system is essential component of Cloud services, e.g. many serverless applications [can't be built without it](https://lumigo.io/blog/unlocking-more-serverless-use-cases-with-efs-and-lambda/).
+Hyperdrive could provide a better isolation of personal data in a multi-tenant Cloud environment.

 - A building block to create a real alternative to Object Storage (S3).